Skip to content

 TickReport™ Costs & Payment Questions

-Our Standard DNA package includes tests for the most common tick pathogen.
-As part of the this Standard Package we identify the tick, photograph it (dorsal and ventral), assess its feeding condition and provide test results for presence of seven major pathogens; including Borrelia (Lyme disease), Anaplasma (Anaplasmosis) and Babesia (Babesiosis).
+Our Standard DNA package includes tests for the most common tick pathogens.
+As part of this Standard Package we identify the tick, photograph it (dorsal and ventral), assess its feeding condition and provide test results for presence of seven major pathogens; including Borrelia (Lyme disease), Anaplasma (Anaplasmosis) and Babesia (Babesiosis).
 The tests applied will depend upon the species of tick you send us.
 You don't need to know what species of tick you have, we'll make that determination once we receive your tick.
 We also offer a Standard DNA+RNA test package that includes tests for viruses such as Powassan and Heartland viruses.

 View our menu of tests.